onlytruejames/nuclearGraphics/README.md

     #do whatever to img which is a PIL image

 ```

-4. Add the effect as outlined in the previous section.
+`changeDims` is optional, I think `variables` is but I can't remember.
-5. Done!
+4. Done!